tommasocarraro/NCRProject/README.md

 21. --save_load_path: Path where the model has to be saved during training.
 The model is saved every time the validation metric increases.
 This path is also used for loading the best model before the test evaluation.
 Default="saved-models/best_model.json";
 22. --n_times: Number of times the test evaluation is performed (metrics are averaged across these n_times evaluations).
 This is required since the negative items are randomly sampled.
 Default=10;
 23. --dataset: Dataset on which the experiment has to be performed ('movielens_100k', 'amazon_movies_tv', 'amazon_electronics').
 Default="movielens_100k";
 24. --test_only: Flag indicating whether it has to be computed only the test evaluation or not.
 If True, there should be a model checkpoint to load in the specified save path.
-Default=False.
+Default=False;
+25. --premise_threshold: Threshold for filtering logical expressions based on the number of premises (number of propositional variables at the left side of the implication).
+All the logical expressions with a number of premises equal to or lower than premise_threshold are removed from the dataset before the training of the model.